Support and Resources for Strengthening Public Health Protections

 We are an initiative of the Public Health Law Partnership, a group of organizations and experts applying their decades of experience in public health law and policy work to help push back against legislative attempts to block public health officials’ ability to do their job.

 The Center for Public Health Law Research at Temple University’s Beasley School of Law supports the widespread adoption of scientific tools and methods for mapping and evaluating the impact of law on health.

 ChangeLab Solutions is a nonpartisan nonprofit organization that uses the tools of law and policy to advance health equity.
 We partner with communities across the nation to improve health and opportunity by changing harmful laws, policies, and systems.
 Our interdisciplinary team works with community organizations, governments, and local institutions to design and implement equitable and practical policy solutions to complex health challenges.
-For Act for Public Health, we conduct legal research, analysis, and policy tracking; convene public health law and policy experts; coordinate with national advocacy organizations and professional associations; create a suite of tools to inform and educate; and, provide training and technical assistance.

 We collaborate with others to reduce and eliminate commercial tobacco, promote healthy food, support physical activity, and address other causes of chronic disease.
 We partner with Tribal health leaders, federal agencies, national health advocacy organizations, state and local governments, planners, researchers, attorneys, community coalitions, and individuals working on public health issues to create healthier communities around the country.